Temi-t/Temi-t/README.md

 ##  🌱About me?

 - I'm a  Petroleum🎓 and software engineer🖥.
-- Short term objective: focus on front-end technologies.
+- Focused on React and it's surrounding technologies.
-- Long term objective: get hands-on experience and exposure in tech, on a journey to become a full-stack developer.
+- Long term objective: continue gaining experience and exposure in full-stack development.
 - I'm generally interested in science🔧 and open to collaborating with other Web developers.